25 Things in Your House Right Now That Could Be Worth Money

 Some of us sang into hairbrushes while others used a real microphone.
 If you have a vintage microphone laying around, you could find a musician or music producer who would be willing to spend for it.
 Rare finds like the Neumann U-47 from the 1940s are worth tens of thousands of dollars online, Orkin says.
 But the vintage microphones most people are likely to find stashed away in a box is from a maker called Shure, which could probably fetch around $50, Orkin says.

 Take a closer look at the old cookbooks that have been handed down to you; even if they have been lovingly used in the kitchen, they could be worth some scratch.
 Linden says cookbooks that have gone out-of-print are highly valuable.
-And celebrity chefs like the beloved Julia Child are always in demand.
-“In fact, there is a 1961 first edition of Mastering the Art of French Cooking selling on AbeBooks for $2,000 right now,” Linden says.
+And celebrity chefs like the beloved Julia Child are always in demand—Linden mentions that a 1961 first edition of Mastering the Art of French Cooking sold on AbeBooks for $2,000.

 You hung onto your grandpa’s pedal car for nostalgic reasons, but depending on the age and condition, it could be a goldmine.
 Even with a little rust on it, a 1930 Lincoln pedal car is worth about $1,000, Germer says.
 These are the most valuable finds in Antiques Roadshow history.